-The County Council ambition: The Council will aim to build on our strengths and increase Visitor Economy related visits and spend.
+We will build on our strengths and increase Visitor Economy related visits and spend.
 We will base our strategies and actions on data and evidence.
 We will measure the results regularly and share our learning and best practise.
-This looks like:

-- Increasing tourism-related visits and spend and measuring results. - Increasing the amount of funding and investment in tourism sector businesses and infrastructure within the county. - Collating useful market intelligence and data, sharing this with all stakeholders, partners and businesses. - Increasing the number of Visitor Economy jobs within the county. - Sharing best practise. - Build performance and 'bounce back ability' after the effects of the pandemic.
+- · Increasing tourism-related visits and spend and measuring results. - Increasing the amount of funding and investment in tourism sector businesses and infrastructure within the county. - · Collating useful market intelligence and data, sharing this with all stakeholders, partners and businesses.

+• Increasing the number of visitor economy jobs within the county.

+· Sharing best practise.

+• Build performance and 'bounce back ability' after the effects of the pandemic.